-This document provides information about Department of Technology Services (DTS) mobile technicians,1 including the types of services the techs provide, how the techs bill for these services, and other relevant details.
+This document provides information about Division of Technology Services (DTS) mobile technicians,1 including the types of services the techs provide, how the techs bill for these services, and other relevant details.

 Mobile Tech Role